Field Notes: Chicago’s Skyline Curriculum Implementation

 We’re hopeful that a stronger understanding of high-quality instructional practices and aligned implementation will improve teacher practice and create the conditions needed for school leaders to identify teacher leaders.
 We adjusted our approach with schools to make that happen–targeting learning around equitable practices, tailoring materials to more appropriately meet school needs, and supporting school leaders to champion learning cycles in their buildings.

-Looking ahead, we will continue to collaborate with school teams to create learning plans that include professional learning and coaching for both the leadership teams and identified teachers so content knowledge and skill with curriculum implementation grows.
+Looking ahead, we will continue collaborating with school teams to create learning plans that include professional learning and coaching for both the leadership teams and identified teachers so content knowledge and skill with curriculum implementation grows.

 While You’re Here